Security-Onion-Solutions/securityonion-docs/alerts.rst

         sudo vi /etc/nsm/pulledpork/disablesid.conf

--  Append the signature you wish to disable in the format gid:sid.
-The generator ID is most likely going to be a "1" in most cases.
+-  Append the signature you wish to disable in the format gid:sid. gid is the generator ID and will usually be "1".
 You can check the generator ID by checking the exact signature.
 If a gid is not listed, it is assumed to be "1".
+A common exception would be rules that start with "SURICATA" having a gid of "0" and Talos VRT Shared Object (compiled) rules having a gid of "3".
+Here are some examples:

    ::

         # Disable the GPL SNMP public access udp signature
         1:2101411

+        # Disable the SURICATA HTTP unable to match response to request
+        0:2221010

 -  Update rules as shown in the `Updating Rules <https://securityonion.readthedocs.io/en/latest/rules.html#updating-rules>`_ section.